Now scheduling COVID-19 vaccine appointments for ages 12+

 Here at Care New England it is our highest priority to keep our patients, community, and staff safe.
 We have created this site to provide you with the most up-to-date information and changes happening at Care New England with respect to the coronavirus COVID-19.
-Recently, we implemented temporary visitation restrictions to minimize potential virus exposure.

 We know you might have questions and concerns, please check our frequently asked questions section for more information.